-Kamal Haasan Vs Lyca: Will Indian 2 Shoot Happen Again?
+Kamal Haasan Vs Lyca Productions: Will Indian 2 Shoot Happen Again?

 February 26, 2020

-Indian 2, which is a sequel to Kamal Haasan-Shankar duo's 1996-released blockbuster Indian, is unarguably one of the most anticipated upcoming projects of Tamil cinema.
+Indian 2, which is a sequel to the duo Kamal Haasan-Shankar's 1996-released blockbuster Indian, is unarguably one of the most anticipated upcoming projects of Tamil cinema.
 Kamal is reprising his highly celebrated character Senapathy in the second installment, which is said to be a mega-budget venture.
 Kajal Aggarwal appears as the female lead in the project, which features Siddharth in a pivotal role.

 Also Read: